MauererM/profit/readme.md

 `git clone https://github.com/MauererM/profit.git`

 #### To Do:
+- [ ] The Google Finance API seems very spotty at the moment - port to pandas datareader and/or other fallback options
 - [ ] More file parsing-checks: e.g., missing/wrong delimiters, wrong date format nonzero numbers when they should be zero etc.
-- [ ] More financial data providers (e.g., with pandas-datareader), maybe with automatic fallbacks
-- [ ] Handling of more complex stock operations, e.g., splits (necessary?)
 - [x] Plot value ratios of foreign currencies in portfolio
 - [x] Some stacked plots don't sort according to the most recent values: Add this
 - [x] One plot for each purpose-group, with individual group members